|CSCU9Z7 Honours Projects Autumn/Spring 2017-18|

 You must submit two paper copies of your interim report.
 Each copy should be a simple stapled set of papers, inside a clear plastic A4 pouch ("poly pocket").
 See the separate note about formatting and printing reports.

-In addition, you must submit a digital copy to the project repository and to Turnitin on Succeed.
+In addition, you must submit a digital copy to the project repository and to Turnitin.

 Your interim report should be about 2000-2500 words (i.e. about 8-10 pages), including diagrams and screenshots, but excluding cover sheet, contents list, and references.
 This is not an absolute target; discuss the contents with your supervisor.